I Knew You Were Trouble: Live performances

 Swift performed "I Knew You Were Trouble" for the first time at the 2012 American Music Awards, held at Nokia Theatre L.A.
 Live on November 18, 2012.
 She embarked on a promotional tour for Red in Australia and performed the song on Today and the ARIA Music Awards.
 During Red's promotional campaign in the US, Swift included "I Knew You Were Trouble" in her performances at KIIS-FM Jingle Ball on December 1, Z100 Jingle Ball Concert at Madison Square Garden on December 7, and on Dick Clark's New Year's Rockin' Eve at Times Square on December 31, 2012.

 On January 18, 2013, following an appearance at the NRJ Music Awards, Swift held a private concert in Paris, where she included "I Knew You Were Trouble" in the set list.
-She also made live appearances in the U.K., performing the song at the 33rd Brit Awards on February 20, and on The Graham Norton Show on February 23, 2013.
+She also made live appearances in the U.K., performing the song at the Brit Awards 2013 on February 20, and on The Graham Norton Show on February 23, 2013.
 "I Knew You Were Trouble" was part of the regular set list of the Red Tour (2013), a world tour Swift embarked on to promote the album.
-During the concerts, Swift first performed in a white-and-gold gown with masquerade dancers, and midway changed the costume to black romper and high heels.
+For both Brit Awards performance and The Red Tour concerts, Swift first performed in a white-and-gold gown with masquerade dancers, and midway changed the costume to black romper and high heels.

 "I Knew You Were Trouble" is a recurring song included in many of Swift's live performances outside promotion of Red.
 She performed the song at the Victoria's Secret Fashion Show 2013, broadcast by CBS on December 10, 2013.
 During the promotion of her 2014 album 1989, Swift performed the song at the iHeartRadio Music Festival on September 19, the We Can Survive benefit concert at the Hollywood Bowl on October 24, and the Jingle Ball Tour 2014 on December 5, 2014.

 During the concerts of the 1989 World Tour (2015), she included an industrial rock-oriented version of "I Knew You Were Trouble" in the set lists.
 An acoustic version of "I Knew You Were Trouble" was a "surprise song" Swift performed at the first concert in Manchester, England, and the concert in Perth, Australia, as part of her Reputation Stadium Tour (2018).
 During the promotion of her 2019 album Lover, Swift again performed the song at the Wango Tango festival on June 1, the Amazon Prime Day concert on July 10, and the City of Lover one-off concert in Paris on September 9, 2019.
 At the 2019 American Music Awards, where she was honored as the Artist of the Decade, Swift performed "I Knew You Were Trouble" as part of a medley of her biggest hits.
-Swift included the song on the set list of the Eras Tour (2023).
+Swift included the song on the set list of the Eras Tour (2023–2024).